Teleoperated scooters: Go X and Tortoise test micromobility’s future in Georgia pilot

-Micromobility is evolving in a northern suburb of Atlanta, Georgia, where the sight of an electric scooter rolling down the street without a rider is likely causing more than a few double-takes.
+Micromobility is evolving in a northern suburb of Atlanta, Georgia, where the sight of an electric scooter rolling down the street without a rider is likely causing more than a few double takes.
 The City of Peachtree Corners has launched an experiment with partner companies Tortoise and Go X to deploy 100 scooters that can be remotely operated.

 The Go X Apollo service allows riders to order a scooter via a mobile app.
 The scooter comes right to them, and when they’re finished it returns to a station on its own.
 The experiment is a first step toward developing fully autonomous scooters.
 But even in this phase, participants hope these remote-controlled scooters can address many of the operational and environmental issues that have plagued the micromobility industry over the past few years.